Key takeaways

 • Your risk tolerance

-A general rule of thumb is that cash or cash equivalents should range from 2% to 10% of your portfolio, although the right answer for you will depend on your individual circumstances.
+A general rule of thumb is that cash or cash equivalents should range from 2% to 10% of your portfolio, although this will vary from person to person.

-It can be challenging to find the right balance of cash and cash equivalent holdings.
-A common mistake people make is carrying too much or too little cash for their situation, as well as putting cash in the wrong investments.
+It’s often challenging to find the right balance of cash and cash equivalent holdings.
+Investors sometimes mistakenly carry too much or too little cash for their situation, or they fail to invest cash in a way that earns a competitive yield.

-As an example, with the market volatility that occurred in 2022 and the allure of higher interest rates that followed, some investors increased their cash positions and reduced stock and bond holdings.
-But this might have had negative consequences for their overall portfolio.
-“Despite the elevated yields for cash vehicles, a diversified portfolio of stocks and bonds likely generated superior performance in 2023,” says Haworth.
+“Despite the elevated yields for cash vehicles, a diversified portfolio of stocks and bonds likely generated superior performance in 2023, and continues to do so in 2024,” says Haworth.
 “Historically speaking, a diversified portfolio emphasizing stocks and bonds will outperform cash.”

-• Maintaining high cash levels in your portfolio: For some people, it’s a matter of personal preference.
-They may feel more comfortable with a conservative mix of assets.
-Another advantage of holding a meaningful cash position is that additional liquidity gives you more flexibility to take advantage of new investment opportunities should they arise.
-The number one drawback of having too much cash is that you may be sacrificing the return potential of investments in stocks and bonds.
+• High cash levels in your portfolio: Some people may feel more comfortable with a conservative mix of assets, including a meaningful cash position.
+On the plus side, additional liquidity gives you more flexibility to take advantage of new investment opportunities.
+However, holding too much cash in your portfolio means sacrificing superior, long-term stock and bond return potential.

-• Keeping too little cash in your portfolio: The primary advantage of holding a limited amount of cash is that you have more money available to invest with the goal of earning potentially higher returns with stocks and bonds.
-On the downside, you don’t have the liquidity to take advantage of new investment opportunities, and you have less of a buffer against periods of negative stock and bond market performance.
+• Minimal cash in your portfolio: The primary advantage of holding a limited amount of cash is that you keep more money invested in stocks and bonds, which have the potential for higher returns.
+On the downside, you have less liquidity to take advantage of new investment opportunities, and you have less of a buffer against periods of negative stock and bond market performance.

-The role of cash and cash equivalents in your financial plan
+The right vehicles for cash and cash equivalents

-Verhaalen often recommends clients maintain a cash reserve that’s, at a minimum, the equivalent of six months of income.
-In addition, he’ll run a financial plan to determine an ideal amount of cash to hold based on an individual’s unique circumstances, as well as how to ladder it into different types of cash equivalents depending on the time horizon and when cash might be needed.
+A widely accepted approach is to maintain a cash reserve that’s at least the equivalent of six months of income.
+A financial professional can offer guidance on any additional cash a client may need to hold based on financial circumstances, as well as how to ladder it into different types of cash equivalents depending on one’s time horizon and unique goals.

 • Shorter-term cash needs of 0-6 months should generally be kept in liquid accounts, such as savings, checking, money market accounts or Treasury notes.

-• Cash needs between six months and three years can be supported using vehicles such as a 12-month CD or Treasury notes and bonds.
+• Cash needed between six months and three years can be kept in vehicles such as a 12-month CD or Treasury notes and bonds.

-• For funds not needed for at least three-to-five years, longer-term cash equivalents such as CDs, Treasuries or bonds with a fixed maturity should be considered.
+• For funds that won’t be needed for at least three years, you should consider longer-term cash equivalents such as CDs, Treasuries or bonds with a fixed maturity.

-Verhaalen may also recommend that clients ladder cash equivalents in fixed-income assets with maturities on a regular basis, allowing them to reinvest and capture yield as rates go up.
+You may also wish to consider laddering cash equivalents in fixed-income assets with maturities on a regular basis, allowing them to reinvest and capture yield as rates go up.

 Just as your life evolves, so should your financial plan.
 Learn how we can help you design a plan that fits your life.